 13:30: Getting Veterinary Telemedicine Just Right

-Thom is the Co-founder and CEO of Gula, a telemedicine platform for veterinary clinics which enables clinical teams to better engage with pet owners and better advocate for their patients.
-Thom will explore how telemedicine can be used, not to replace in-person consultations, but to provide pet owners with an easy ‘low effort’ access to veterinary expertise that competes with Dr Google or “hoping for the best”.
-It’s not about uploading pets to the cloud but rather putting them front-and-centre of a health care experience that proactively engages pet owners in the care of their animal in a way that feels just right to them.
+Thom will share the experience from his telemedicine platform for practices, showing how telemedicine can be used, not to replace in-person consultations, but to provide pet owners with an easy ‘low effort’ access to veterinary expertise that competes with Dr Google or “hoping for the best”.
+Susie Samuel will share research Vet Help Direct have carried out which suggests pet owners would welcome the opportunity to link up with their own vets on line such as using an app that lets vets run video consultations with their clients and that, far from being a threat to GP practice, telemedicine can offer an additional service to existing clients and bring in new ones.
+Both agree it’s not about uploading pets to the cloud but rather engaging pet owners in the care of their animal in a way that feels just right to them.

 15:30: The Digital Debate